 We work really closely with a local charity to be able to support these children.
 Throughout the school year the will be invited to take part in trips that will provide them with an experience that may be more difficult to access because of someone in their family.
 The children really enjoy these trips, they get to talk with other children who have a similar experience and are able to relax and enjoy themselves.

-To date the children have taken part in some work with the wildlife trust where the children were taught how to use a wide range of garden tools and start fires.
-We have been to clip and climb where the children were highly supportive of one another and many conquered personal fears of heights.
-This term we have taken our Foundation and Key Stage 1 children to watch a film at the cinema, where they enjoyed the luxury of a whole cinema to themselves whilst munching their popcorn.
-We will be having a dance workshop for some of our Key Stage 2 children before Christmas.
-In the spring term we will be doing some work with the Northcott Theatre and watching a production of David Willaims book ‘Awful Auntie’.
+To date the children have taken part in some work with the Wildlife Trust where the children were taught how to use a wide range of garden tools and start fires.
+We have been to Clip and Climb where the children were highly supportive of one another and many conquered personal fears of heights.
+We also took the children to The Devon County Show where they won lots of prices in the 'Vegetable as an Animal' competition!

-If you think that your child may be considered a young carer and isn’t already recognised by the school, please pop in and see Miss Yelland who is the Young Carer school lead.
+If you think that your child may be considered a young carer and isn’t already recognised by the school, please pop in and see Mrs Busby-Grayer who is the Young Carer school lead.